slipx06/sunsynk-power-flow-card/docs/examples/huawei.rst

 Whilst it would be simplest to create the additional 'sensor groups' using yaml files, this has the disadvantage that if later on you want to add or remove devices individual sensors to/from these groups, you are unable to do so by editing them within Home Assistant GUI.
 Given the flexibility manually creating these sensors groups via the GUI provides, you will need to create the following groups (below) manually.
 This is done by going to Settings --> Devices & Services --> Helpers, clicking the 'Create Helper' button.
 From the choice of group types then select 'Sensor Group' and set the 'Type' to SUM.
 Follow the instructions below for the names to enter for the groups and the member/entities to add into each group.

-..  csv-table:: Manually Created Sensor Groups
+..  csv-table:: REQUIRED MANUALLY CREATED SENSOR GROUPS:
     :header: "Group Name", "Entity ID", "Unit of Measurement"," "Purpose
     :widths: 30, 40, 5, 45